stan-dev/math/CONTRIBUTING.md

 ### Folder Structure

-- `OpenCL`: The OpenCL backend, everything related to interacting with the OpenCL instance and devices is managed here.
+- `opencl`: The OpenCL backend, everything related to interacting with the OpenCL instance and devices is managed here.
 - `memory`: Code for Stan's stack allocator.
 - `prim`: Functions here are templated generally such that if a specialization does not exist in rev or fwd the function will default to this implementation in prim.
 Anything in this folder should be unaware of the `fvar` and `var` types.
 - `rev`: Specializations of the functions in prim for reverse mode autodiff.
-- `fwd`: Specialiations of the functions in prim for forward mode autodiff.
+- `fwd`: Specializations of the functions in prim for forward mode autodiff.
-- `mix`: Specialziations that operate on mixes of `fvar` and `var` types.
+- `mix`: Specializations that operate on mixes of `fvar` and `var` types.

+See the [OpenCL Wiki](https://github.com/stan-dev/math/wiki/OpenCL-GPU-Routines) for information on contributing to Stan's GPU backend.

 Anything added to `rev` and `fwd` should have a general function available in `prim`.
-Within each of `prim`, `rev` and `fwd` there are folders for `arr`, `mat` and `scal`. `scal` is for functions that work on scalar types such as `double` or `var`, `arr` holds methods and classes for working with standard vectors while `mat` holds methods that work on `Eigen` matrices.
+Within each of `prim`, `rev` and `fwd` there are folders for `arr`, `mat` and `scal`. `scal` is for functions that work on scalar types such as `double` or `var`, `arr` holds methods and classes for working with standard library vectors while `mat` holds methods that work on `Eigen` matrices and vectors.

-See the [OpenCL Wiki](https://github.com/stan-dev/math/wiki/OpenCL-GPU-Routines) for information on contributing to Stan's GPU backend.

 Within each of `scal`, `arr`, and `mat` there are folder for `err`, `fun`, `functor`, `prob` and `meta` which contain

-- `err`: Error checking methods
+- `err`: Error checking methods.
-- `fun`: Functions which operator on types for each folder
+- `fun`: Functions which operator on types for each folder.
-- `functor`: Functors which operate on functions and types for each folder
+- `functor`: Functors which operate on functions and types for each folder.
-- `meta`: Type traits relevant to each
+- `meta`: Type traits relevant to template metaprogramming.
 - `prob`: Methods for calculating the log probability given a distribution.

 As it comes to include order, the general rules are